EPA OIG's Response to the COVID-19 Pandemic

 - Maintaining strong cyber and IT protections while workforce teleworking.

-Recently Announced Projects
+Pandemic-Related Reports and Announced Projects

 We take seriously our obligation to investigate fraud related to the coronavirus pandemic—that is, the SARS-CoV-2 virus and resultant COVID-19 disease.
 We are particularly committed to investigating fraud schemes involving criminal activity or misconduct that impact the American people or thwart the EPA’s ability to fulfill its mission, as well as investigating conduct that relies on, takes advantage of, or exploits a weakness or vulnerability in an EPA program or operation.